KDE/libkscreen/backends/wayland/README.txt

 outputdevice.xml

+o drop version of interface
+o EDID only has raw data
+o enum for enabled event to prevent boolean trap o outputdeviceinterface caches and applies changes in two steps
 * outputdevice ID becomes char* and md5 string

+docs:
 * update docs: relationship to wl_output
-* drop version of interface
-* EDID only has raw data
-* enum for enabled event to prevent boolean trap

 outputmanagement.xml

-* the summary of the description elements is not yet updated to reflect current change
-* for mode I suggest to include a unique mode id in output device and refer to that id.
-Otherwise I'm not sure whether we can 100 % identify the requested mode
+o for mode I suggest to include a unique mode id in output device and refer to that id.
+Otherwise I'm not sure whether we can 100 % identify the requested mode (replied by email)

+docs:
 * position: please extend the documentation to say that this is for the top- left position and that the top-left position of the overall system is 0/0.
 Also maybe add that the outputs need to border (no gaps)
 * for all requests: add that they are only applied once apply is called.
+* the summary of the description elements is not yet updated to reflect current change